watson/flowhttp/README.md

 flowHttp('http://example.com').pipe(process.stdout);
 ```

-Same as above, but using the standard events from `stream.Readable`:
+Same as above by listening to the emitted events:

 ```javascript
 var body = '';